erickgualpa/hotel-management-service/README.md

 🎮 This is a **playground** project that replicates simple features from a hotel management backend service.
 <br>
-🤔 Main goal of this is achieve a flexible architecture considering popular concepts like DDD, Hexagonal Architecture or SOLID among others.
+🤔 Main goal of this is to achieve a flexible architecture considering popular concepts like DDD, Hexagonal Architecture or
+SOLID among others.

 #### Using wrapped maven included in this repository, you can: